 Initiatives include the following:

-- A joint funding initiative that supported the creation of the first Fellowship for Leaders in Reproductive Health, Rights, and Justice at the Rockwood Leadership Institute.
+- A joint funding initiative that supported the creation of the first Reproductive Health, Rights, and Justice Fellowship at the Rockwood Leadership Institute.
 The fellowship has built a foundation for a stronger, more collaborative reproductive health, rights and justice movement.
 See more at the Rockwood Leadership RHRJ website.

 - Case studies of two state-level campaigns, with a focus on relationships of state-based advocates with those from national-level organizations.
 Additionally, the publication of “Authentic & Equitable Partnerships: A Framework for Building Movements,” which provides recommendations for advocates and funders.